araobp/stm32-mcu/NUCLEO-F401RE/NFC/README.md

 ==> **[code](./stm32/Dynamic_NFC)**

 - The code supports power management for the MCU.
-- The code puts the MCU into sleep after start up, so TrueSTUDIO on my PC cannot communicate with the MCU.
+- The code puts the MCU into sleep after start up, so CubeIDE cannot communicate with the MCU.
 In this case, hold a smart phone over the antenna to keep the MCU awaken.
 - To disable the power management (to use GPO on PA9 as an interrupt to signal RF change to MCU), just comment out the following line:

 main.c